 September

-Autumn begins in late September, when the weather becomes more unstable, temperatures drop, clouds gather and more consistent rain returns.
+Autumn in Paris begins in late September, when the weather becomes more unstable, temperatures drop, clouds gather and more consistent rain returns.
 Late September temperatures range from 10-20°C (about 51-68°F) and the chance of a wet day is about 24%.

 October